 Your capital is at risk when trading at this platform

-If you read through each of our reviews of the best online trading platforms South Africa, you’ll note that no-two providers are the same.
-For example, while eToro offers thousands of assets commissions-free, the likes of CM Trading offer just 250.
+If you read through each of our reviews of the best online trading platforms South Africa, you’ll note that no two providers are the same.
+For example the likes of CM Trading offer just 250.

 Similarly, while some trading platforms in South Africa offer really tight spreads, others are on the high side.
 With this in mind, it’s best to perform some research on your chosen trading platform before taking the plunge.